BigBahss/vscode-cmantic/README.md

 If you find that features of C-mantic aren't working, make sure your language server is working correctly.
 To do this, check out the Outline View, usually found under Explorer in the side-bar.
 The Outline View should show all symbols for the current file.
 Also, make sure 'Go to Definition' and 'Go to Declaration' are working.

 C-mantic is primarily tested with `C/C++` (ms-vscode.cpptools) and `clangd` (llvm-vs-code-extensions.vscode-clangd), but will also work on `ccls` (ccls-project.ccls).
 If you use a different language server, C-mantic may still work, but is untested.
 If you find a bug that you suspect might related to your language server, please open an [Issue](https://github.com/BigBahss/vscode-cmantic/issues) and include what language server you are using.

+## **Tips**

+- C-mantic relies on the language server to provide information about your source code in order to function correctly.
+Because of this, if the language server running slowly, C-mantic may fail to provide code-actions right away.
+For instance, if you type out a function declaration, C-mantic won't be able to provide the `Add Definition` code-actions until the language server updates.
+To mitigate this, you can change how often the language server updates in response to code changes:
+  - For `C/C++` (ms-vscode.cpptools), you can lower the `C_Cpp: Intelli Sense Update Delay` setting (default 2000ms).
+  - For `ccls`, you can lower the `Status Update Interval` setting (default 2000ms).

+- A convenient way to use `Add Definition` is to bind it to the key that you would normally have bound to `Go to Definition`, because by default, `Add Definition` will go to definition if one already exists.

 ## **Planned Features**